DNA reveals the past and future of coral reefs

-Jenni is Research Fellow at the ARC Centre of Excellence for Coral Reef Studies, in collaboration with the King Abdullah University of Science and Technology (KAUST).
-Jennifer’s research focuses on exploring the plastic capacity of reef fish to environmental change.
+Jenni is a Senior Research Fellow at the ARC Centre of Excellence for Coral Reef Studies, in collaboration with the King Abdullah University of Science and Technology (KAUST).
+Jenni’s research focuses on exploring the plastic capacity of reef fish to environmental change.
 She is particularly interested in how exposure of previous generations influences the phenotype of the current generation, and more broadly how this could impact species responses to future climate change.

 Associate Professor Sophie Dove